 An adaptation of Isaac Asimov’s celebrated sci-fi saga Foundation starring Jared Harris (Chernobyl) and Lee Pace (Guardians of the Galaxy, Halt and Catch Fire) begins filming soon.
 On the Rocks is an original feature film that will reunite Oscar-winning Lost in Translation director Sofia Coppola with star Bill Murray.
-An untitled comedy series from It’s Always Sunny in Philadelphia duo Rob McElhenney and Charlie Day, a scripted series titled Swagger based on the life of NBA star Kevin Durant, and the animated series Central Park from Bob’s Burgers creator Loren Bouchard are also on the way.
+An untitled comedy series from It’s Always Sunny in Philadelphia duo Rob McElhenney and Charlie Day, and a scripted series titled Swagger based on the life of NBA star Kevin Durant are also on the way.

 Other projects announced so far include the musical drama Little Voice produced by J.J.
 Abrams and musician Sara Bareilles; the anthology series Little America from the Oscar-winning duo behind The Big Sick, Kumail Nanjiani and Emily V. Gordon; Octavia Spencer’s Truth Be Told mystery series, a drama about a Muslim-American teenager titled Hala; and a Taika Waititi-led adaptation of Terry Gilliam’s Time Bandits.